philippn/now-playing-kiosk/README.md

 is playing back something, it will be detected automatically at runtime.

 To customize the layout to your liking, simply modify the skin.xaml located in the Skin folder.
-For more details on XAML, please see refer to: http://msdn.microsoft.com/en-us/library/ms747122(v=vs.110).aspx
+For more details on XAML, please refer to: http://msdn.microsoft.com/en-us/library/ms747122(v=vs.110).aspx